 Zambia Police Service, is charged with the responsibility of maintaining peace, law and order in all our communities country-wide.
 In order to effectively and efficiently execute its mandate ....Read More

 Police Rider showing off his skills

-The Inspector General Of Police
+The Inspector General Of Police (now former)